heineman/LearningAlgorithms/README.md

 ## Executable programs

-Aside from the `book.py`, `challenge.py`, `test.py` and `timing.py` that can be found
+Aside from the `book.py`, `challenge.py`, `test.py` and `timing.py` scripts that can be
-in each chapter, there are some standalone Python scripts that can be executed:
+found in each chapter, there are some standalone Python scripts that can be executed:

 * `ch03.perfect` - computes a perfect hash table for its input
 * `ch03.base26` - computes base26() computations shown in chapter 3